DOCUMENT TSC-2026/B70 · BLOG POST 70 · CONSUMER COMMERCE · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →

 You do not have to guess.
 The maximum you can pay to acquire a customer is a number you can calculate from two inputs you already have: your contribution margin per order and how long you are willing to wait to earn it back.
 Then you sanity-check that number against a lifetime-value ceiling so you do not talk yourself into spending your whole margin.
 That is the whole framework, and it fits on one page.
+I also built it into a free max allowable CAC calculator, so you can run your own numbers while you read.

 This builds directly on contribution margin and feeds your payback period, so if those are fuzzy, start there.
 If they are solid, here is the formula.